 Understanding the reversal pattern

 Many doubly linked list problems require us to reverse the entire list or a part of it.
 For some problems, we may have to perform a reversal many times along with other more complex operations.
 While we can reverse the list using loops in multiple passes, it is not the best way to do it, as the code is complicated and error-prone.
-Just like the singly linked list, the most concise and efficient way to reverse a doubly linked list is to use a single-pass in-place reversal algorithm, which is a very simple four-line algorithm.
+Just like the singly linked list, the most concise and efficient way to reverse a doubly linked list is to use a single-pass in-place reversal algorithm (in-place means we rearrange the existing nodes without allocating a new list), which is a very simple four-line algorithm.

 The reversal pattern is a classification of linked list problems that can be solved using the linked list reversal algorithm.

-Reverse the segment of doubly inked list between start and end.
+Reverse the segment of doubly linked list between start and end.

 Liking the course?
 Check our discounted plans to continue learning.